-The parent-year escapement index for District 10 was 0.24 million pink salmon, well below the management target range of 0.59-1.39 million fish.
-The 2018 run was universally weak in the entirety of District 10.
-The parent-year escapement index for Seymour Canal (Section 11-D) of 0.05 million pink salmon was well below the management target range of 0.15-0.37 million fish.
-Early openings along the District 10 mainland shoreline will be dependent on results from the Point Gardner test fishery and observations of pink salmon abundance.
-If indicators of abundance justify fishing, fishing periods may begin in mid- to late July along the Admiralty Island shoreline.
-No openings are expected to occur in Section 11-D in 2020.
-As such, the Big Bend portion of Seymour Canal in District 10 will likely not open due to low expected returns to Seymour Canal.
+The parent-year escapement index for District 10 was 0.48 million pink salmon, below the management target range of 0.59-1.39 million fish.
+The 2019 run was universally weak in the entirety of District 10.
+The parent-year escapement index for Seymour Canal (Section 11-D) of 0.03 million pink salmon was well below the management target range of 0.15-0.37 million fish.
+Early openings along the District 10 mainland shoreline, although unlikely, will be dependent on results from the Point Gardner test fishery and observations of pink salmon abundance in late June to mid-July.
+Likewise, openings along the Admiralty Island shoreline will be based on test fishery results and observations of pink salmon abundance and if they did occur, would begin in mid- to late July.
+It is unlikely openings will occur in Section 11-D in 2021 due to very poor parent-year escapements.
+As such, the Big Bend portion of Seymour Canal in District 10 will likely not open.